brettinternet/brettinternet.github.io/content/slack-desk-bot/_index.md

 and read-only MCPs to respond to Slack comments with my preferred agent harness, Pi.

+Unlike my [slackbot](/slackbot/) which is more of an ambient tool to watch the Slack workspace, you can start/stop this bot on demand or bring it in and out channels to respond to questions.

 {{< card
 title="brettinternet/slack-desk-bot"
 description="Get your laptop to show the git blame receipts!"